 Jenny grew up in the Chicago area, and first began her career in the animal field as a volunteer and intern at Shedd Aquarium.
 She has a Bachelor of Science degree in Marine Biology from Texas A&M University.
 As an animal keeper for over a decade, Jenny has worked at multiple zoos and aquariums with a variety of species including marine mammals, birds, carnivores, fish and invertebrates, and reptiles.
 She also spent a portion of her career rehabilitating wildlife, researching endangered birds, and had a pet-sitting side business for several years before moving to Portland.
 She is an active member of the International Marine Animal Trainers' Association (IMATA), and she has published her work and presented at multiple conferences.

 Jenny is currently a keeper at Oregon Zoo, and is passionate about animal training and enrichment.
-She teaches the Cooperative Education courses in PCC's BAMZA department, and looks forward to developing and teaching the Zoo Animal Behavior Management course.
+She developed and enjoys teaching the Zoo Animal Behavior Management course.

 - Dr. Lisa Harrenstien